The most stunning beaches of Seychelles

 Beau Vallon is not you’re classic “paradise beach”.
 A lot of people come here but you’ll get a nice view and take some good pictures at sun set.
 Check it out!

 On the west coast of la Digue you can find Anse la patate, a beautiful and not crowded beach.
 The water is really shallow, all the way up to the barrier reef, that makes it a good place to just paddle in the water and relax till sunset.

 Only problem is when you get high tide, the beach disappears.

-The best way to move around la Digue is to rent a push bike, cars have been around for just a couple of years, so pretty easy to get around, no traffic and not many up hill roads (but there are a few), basically every hotel or guest house has a bike rental service, not too expensive.
-If you’re just visiting for a day you can find bikes rental as soon as you get off the boat pretty easy to find and affordable.
+The best way to move around la Digue is to rent a push bike.
+Cars have been around for just a couple of years, so no traffic.
+Basically every hotel or guest house has a bike rental service, not too expensive.
+If you’re just visiting for a day you can find bikes rental as soon as you get off the boat.